FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Speaker_Arrangement_Editor.md

 **Set orientation**: set the orientation of selected or all speakers.

-**Fix automatic orientation**: for speakers whose orientation is set to automatic, replace it to real orientation (front, back, listener, custom, ...) instead of automatic.
+**Fix automatic orientation**: for speakers whose orientation is set to automatic, replace it to real orientation (front, back, listener, custom with the given angle, ...) instead of automatic.

 **Del.:** remove the selected speaker(s) in the arrangement.